lukeraymonddowning/pest-plugin-money/README.md

 ## Choosing a money library

-This package uses Brick Money as a default, but you can change that using the `useMoneyLibrary` function.
+This package will attempt to autodetect which of the supported money libraries you have installed.
+If you want to enforce which library to use, you can call the `useMoneyLibrary` function.
 Pass the class name of the relevant money package:

 ```php
 useMoneyLibrary(\Money\Money::class); // Use the MoneyPHP library